timint/feedback/README.md

 `Default: html2canvas.js`

-### tpl.description / tpl.highlighter / tpl.overview / tpl.submitSuccess / tpl.submitError (String / HTML)
+### tpl (Object of HTML Strings)

-The template of the plugin.
-You could change it any time, but keep in mind to keep the elements' ids and classes so the script won't break.
+The templates of the plugin.
+You could change them any time, but keep in mind to keep the elements' ids and classes so the script won't break.

 `Default: ...`

+    * description
+    * highlighter
+    * overview
+    * submitSuccess
+    * submitError

 ### onClose (Function)